ShalomObongo/StudyProgram/README.md

 7. **Pomodoro Timer**: Use the built-in Pomodoro Timer for focused study sessions.
 8. **AI Study Tips**: Generate AI-powered study tips for each course.
 9. **Chat Functionality**: Ask questions about the generated study tips.
+10. **Q&A Generator**: Create custom question and answer cards for studying.
+11. **Quiz Mode**: Test your knowledge with a quiz based on your Q&A cards.
+12. **Save/Load Q&A Sets**: Manage your study sets by saving and loading them.
+13. **Search**: Easily find specific questions or answers within your study sets.
+14. **Floating Chatbot**: Get assistance anytime with the floating chatbot feature.
+15. **Authentication**: Secure your study data with user authentication.

 ## 🛠️ Tech Stack